 "Today, our database lists more than 2,500 freelance writing markets with two levels of access.
 Everyone can browse 700 markets free of charge.
 The more serious writers can become Markets Plus members and gain full access to 2,500+ markets."

 The w3newspapers.com list of travel magazines covers adventure travel, tours, vacation needs, attractions, camping, popular destinations, island travel, cruises, traveler free tips, and more.

 “The Essential Online Tool for Writers.
 If you're serious about selling your work, meet your new personal assistant: WritersMarket.com.

 With a subscription to WritersMarket.com, you can easily locate new, up-to-date markets for publishing your work, get expert "insider" advice, and track your manuscript submissions and publishing contracts.

-Angela at WritersWeekly.com offers magazine market reports here.
+Angela Hoy at WritersWeekly.com offers magazine market reports here.
 You’ll find some travel magazines, and many other genres.

 Being wired a little differently than most people, I actually enjoy the hunt for new magazines and have HUGE distribution lists.

 To help novice travel writers lay a foundation quickly, or to expand their magazine lists, I’ve published a reference manual, 100 Print Magazines That Want to Publish Your Travel Articles.

 I’ve also published a guide for online magazine leads.
 Fifty Websites that Want to Publish Your Travel Stories includes a quality list of websites where you can pitch your articles.
 Websites usually don’t pay writers for their articles, but it can be a good way to collect a few bylines if you’re a beginner.